brianabernathy/brute_impute/README.md

 ## pipeline usage overview

 The following assumes a biparental mapping population VCF file is available.
+VCF files may be split into individual chromosomes and processed separately if desired or to reduce the computational resources required for processing.

-TASSEL [(https://tassel.bitbucket.io/)](https://tassel.bitbucket.io/ "TASSEL") is required as it is used for basic sorting, format conversion and MAF filtering operations.
+TASSEL [(https://tassel.bitbucket.io/)](https://tassel.bitbucket.io/ "TASSEL") is required for sorting, format conversion and MAF filtering operations.
 A population 'taxa' file is required for TASSEL MAF filtering, see TASSEL documentation for details.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;sort vcf
 - `${TASSEL_DIR}/run_pipeline.pl -SortGenotypeFilePlugin -inputFile pop.vcf -outputFile pop.sort.vcf -fileType VCF`